 Delicious roasted veggies overflow in these enchiladas.

-- 1 medium sweet potato, cut into 1/2-inch pieces
+- 1 small sweet potato, cut into 1/2-inch pieces

 - 1 1/2 cups red enchilada sauce, homemade or store-bought

 - 1 (15-ounce) can black beans, rinsed and drained